premAI-io/state-of-open-source-ai/model-formats.md

 ```{tip}
 [TheBloke](https://huggingface.co/TheBloke) currently has lots of LLM variants already converted to GGML format.
 ```
+GPU based inference support for GGML format models [discussion initiated few months back](https://github.com/ggerganov/llama.cpp/discussions/915), examples started with `MNIST CNN` support, and showing other example of full [GPU inference, showed on Apple Silicon using Metal](https://github.com/ggerganov/llama.cpp/pull/1642), offloading layers to CPU and making use of GPU and CPU together.

+Check [llamacpp part of Langchain's docs](https://python.langchain.com/docs/integrations/llms/llamacpp#gpu) on how to use GPU or Metal for GGML models inference.
+Here's an example from langchain docs showing how to use GPU for GGML models inference.
 ### Limitations
-- Currently **No GPU support** is present for GGML format models (CPU only), discussion happening [here](https://github.com/ggerganov/llama.cpp/discussions/915).
 - Models are mostly quantised versions of actual models, taking slight hit from quality side if not much.
+Similar cases [reported](https://news.ycombinator.com/item?id=36222819) which is totally expected from a quantized model.

 ### License
 The library and related projects are freely available under the [MIT license](https://github.com/ggerganov/ggml/blob/master/LICENSE).